freenas/freenas-docs/userguide/storage.rst

 :guilabel:`Create Snapshot`, and, for an existing zvol snapshot, :guilabel:`Promote Dataset` options.

-Similar to datasets, a zvol name cannot be changed, and destroying a zvol requires confirmation.
+Similar to datasets, a zvol name cannot be changed.
+Deleting a zvol also removes all snapshots of that zvol.

 .. _Setting Permissions: